Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/hitbox.md

 ## Scripting

-All code files below are at `BeatEmUpTemplate/Assets/Scripting/Systems/12 - Hitbox`.
+The code files in this section are at `BeatEmUpTemplate/Assets/Scripting/Hitbox`.

 <figure markdown="span">
     ![hitbox_scripting.png](../../assets/images/hitbox_scripting.png)